-It is worth noting that your project budget as stated in your contract will be the guiding document when DAHP is processing your submittals for reimbursement.
-It is extremely important that all of your reported expenses relate directly back to that budget.
+New in 2021!
+All GRANTEES will be required to participate in GRANT REIMBURSEMENT TRAINING (date to be announced after grant awards).
+The project budget as stated in the contract will be the guiding document when DAHP is processing submittals for reimbursement.
+It is extremely important that all reported expenses relate directly back to that budget.
 If you anticipate a change within a budgeted category of more than 15%, a contract amendment must be submitted.
+Below is a list of items that must be submitted.